dtoczala/watson-landing-page/README.md

 - [Conversation with Alchemy Entity Extraction](https://kozhayasite.wordpress.com/2016/08/27/watson-conversation-with-alchemy-entity-extraction/) - great overview of Conversation concepts, and how to integrate with other Watson capabilities.
 Complete with a GitHub repo with sample code.

 **Intents**
+- [Compund Questions](https://sodoherty.ai/2017/02/06/compound-questions/) - Nice article on a technique for detecting compound questions.
+- [Watson in the White and Black Room](https://sodoherty.ai/2017/02/10/watson-in-the-black-and-white-room/) - Quick article on understanding Watson cofidence scores.

 **Entities**
+- [Improving Your Intents with Entities](https://sodoherty.ai/2017/01/16/improving-your-intents-with-entities/) - an exploration of how intents and entities work together.

 **Dialog**
 - [Recursive Questions with Conversations](https://ollycox.me/2016/10/21/recursive-questions-with-ibm-watson-conversations/) - a quick post showing how to disambiguate user utterances, without driving the end user crazy.